 Access (dropped kerbs) and hard surfaces

-If you are making a new access or altering existing access into your premises across a footpath you will need to obtain written consent from us (either through planning permission or a lawful development certificate as explained below).
+If you wish to drop the kerb to create a new vehicule access, or alter the existing access, you will need to get written consent from us.
+This will be either through planning permission or through a lawful development certificate as explained below.

-- the proposed dropped kerb is to be located on a main road (classified or trunk road)
+- the proposed dropped kerb will be located on a main road (classified or trunk road)

-- permitted development rights have been removed for the constrution of a dropped kerb (you will be able to find this on previous planning permissions associated with the property)
+- permitted development rights have been removed for the construction of a dropped kerb (you will be able to find this on previous planning permissions associated with the property)

 Other considerations to be made

 - involves the removal of a tree in a conservation area or protected by a tree preservation order (TPO) you will need to make an application for works to a tree